MithamoMorgan/Best_EDA_Practice_Tips/README.md

   i.
 Creating Derived Features: eg age</br>
   ii.
 Categorizing Continuous variables: eg Binning ages into groups</br>
   iii.
 Extract Info from Text Data: eg names

+### 7. Exploratory Data Analysis
+This is an open-ended process where you calculate statistics and make figures to find trends, anomalies, patterns, or relationships within the data.
+The aim is not only to understand what the data is telling us but also to uncover the underlying structure, detect outliers, and test underlying assumptions.